dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 then, if we used frames to give extended features ?

 we should be able to mimick mongodb fairly easily, but we would like to expose more functions, like history.

+we could run their project as a server too, and then replace the mongodb instance with our own.

+Or use their exact project, but add repos in ?